OpenVnmrJ/OpenVnmrJ/Install2.md

 prompt for OS updates at a later stage.
 It is up to the user and/or their organization policies to opt for OS updates or not.

-A typical Linux 7.x or 8.x installation may involve selecting, in the "SOFTWARE SELECTION" options, the GNOME Desktop as the base environment and the GNOME applications, Legacy X Window System Compatibility, Compatibility Libraries, and Development Tools as add-ons.
+A typical CentOS 7.x or 8.x installation may involve selecting, in the "SOFTWARE SELECTION" options, the GNOME Desktop as the base environment and the GNOME applications, Legacy X Window System Compatibility, Compatibility Libraries, and Development Tools as add-ons.
 One does